Kallayi

-Kallai (or Kallayi) is a small town on the banks of Kallai River which links with the Chaliyar river on the south by a man-made canal.
+Kallai (or Kallayi) is a suburb of Kozhikode on the banks of Kallai River which links with the Chaliyar river on the south by a man-made canal.
 It is in the Kozhikode district of Kerala in south India and is noted for timber trading.

 During the late 19th century early 20th centuries, the Chaliyar River was extensively used as a waterway for carrying timber from the forest areas in and around Nilambur to the various mills in Kallai near Kozhikode (Calicut).
 Rafts made of logs were taken downstream during the monsoon season to Kallai, where these were sawn to size in the timber mills dotting the banks of the river.

 During this period, Kallai was one of the most important centers in the world for the timber business.
 The place was noted for woods of superlative strength and durability like teak, rosewood etc. Towards the second half of the 20th century, the activity declined drastically as tree felling was banned or strictly controlled with a view to stop deforestation.
 Many mills still operate in Kallai, though with far less output.
 Many have now closed down.

 Kallai Road starts from Palayam junction in the very heart of old Kozhikode.
 The first junction towards the south is Pushpa Junction which connects to Mankavu on the east and Kuttichira Beach on the west.
 The road continues to the south with landmarks like Paico Bookstall, Marzook College and the Kallayi Library.
 Panniyankara junction has a unique colonial building built in 1902 and called Princess of Wales Dispensary which is now converted into a homeopathy clinic.
 Panniyankara police station stands opposite to this clinic.
 Kannanchery, Nallalam and Areekkad are the next towns in the Kallayi Road.
 The SAIL-SCL steel factory and VKC Hawaii and the major industries in this area.